Translations of Ulysses: Portugal

-The first translation into European Portuguese was done by João Palma-Ferreira and published in 1984.
-The second, by Jorge Vaz de Carvalho was published at the end of 2013.
+The first translation of Ulysses into European Portuguese was made by João Palma-Ferreira and published in 1989, and republished in 2022.
+An earlier Portuguese edition, published in 1983, had used Antônio Houaiss's 1966 Brazilian translation, with its orthography adapted for Portugal.
+Palma-Ferreira wrote a introduction "Nota do Tradutor", where he discussed the composition and reception of the novel, Joyce's other works and the narrative techniques employed in Ulysses, and wrote notes preceding the episodes explained their parallels with the Odyssey.

+A second European Portuguese translation, by Jorge Vaz de Carvalho, was published in 2013. de Carvalho's edition has almost no notes; the edition contains Richard Ellmann's essay "Ulisses: Uma Breve História".
+Teresa Casal praised de Carvalho for recreating Joyce's stylistic effects in Portuguese through a combination of intelligibility, sensuality and verbal suggestiveness.
+Hugo Pinto Santos highlighted de Carvalho's use of alliteration and his willingness to privilege Joyce's musical effects over strict lexical equivalence.
+The translation received the Associação Portuguesa de Tradutores' literary translation prize in 2015.

 Catalan

 The first Catalan translation was done by writer and translator Joan Francesc Vidal Jové, in 1966, but was not published.
 The translation is kept in the General Spanish Archive (Archivo General de la Administración) in Alcalá de Henares, Madrid.
 It was commissioned by the Editorial AHR; the translation was done in seven months from the Morel's French translation.
 The censorship office allowed the book to be published; the reason it was not published is unknown.

 The Catalan translation by Joaquim Mallafre was published in 1981.
 It was described as the "most significant event in Catalan intellectual circles" and received the Prize of the Generalitat and the Serra d'Or Prize.
 It was thought to be the first Catalan translation of Ulysses, because the Vidal Jove's version was unpublished.
 Mallafre's translation was considered "excellent", and was celebrated as a huge achievement for the Catalan language.
 In 1991, Mallafre defended his PhD thesis on literary translation, based on his translation of Ulysses.

 The third translation by Carles Llorach-Freixes was published in 2018.
 Llorach wanted to make the book more accessible to the readers; his translation has footnotes and the translator's introductions for each chapter.
 He used Mallafre's version as an "intermediate translation".
 For "Oxen of the Sun" Llorach imitated various styles to show the evolution of the language, "from the troubadours to the Renaixença and Noucentisme".